 Use AIDA (OR) as a platform for your sales process.

 Usually, there is a standard process that customers go through.
 As mentioned above, selling and buying are not new things.
-From centuries ago, traders found that they need to complete four specific steps to sell successfully.
+From centuries ago, traders found that they need to complete four specific steps on how to sell successfully.
 Nowadays, there are an additional two steps — the whole process called AIDA (OR).

 - A for “Attention” or awareness– First, you need to get the attention of your customer.
-They should be aware of you and your product existence.
+They should be aware of you and your product’s existence.
 And when they do, they give a little bit of their time to you to see your offering.

 - I for “Interest”- Here is your chance to give something interesting to your customer.
 Whether it’s a presentation, poster, etc. it needs to be interesting to keep the focus of the customer on what you are offering.

-- D for “Desire”– This is a tricky step because no matter how you get your customer’s attention, and you raise their interest, if what you offer is not a match for what they have in mind as their “problem scenario,” it’s no use.
-Your product or service needs to solve your customer’s problem and to be a match for what they need.
+- D for “Desire”- This is a tricky step because no matter how you get your customer’s attention, and you raise their interest, if what you offer is not a match for what they have in mind as their “problem scenario,” it’s no use.
+Your product or service needs to solve your customer’s problems and to be a match for what they need.
 That’s why it is essential to know your customers.

 - A for “Action” – Here you ask your customer to do something in return for the first three steps.
 Whether it’s pushing the download button or a kind of payment, the action step needs to be simple and easy to do for your customer.
 Now, until this step, IF you take your costumer’s attention, raise their interest level, match with their desire, there is a good chance they do the action you want, and this is probably where you sell your service or product.
 But this is not the last step.
 You want your customers not just to be your buyers but to be your ambassadors.
 That’s where you should think of the O and the R.

-- O for “On-Boarding”– This is where you take responsibility not just for the product or service you sold, but the experience they have with your product.
-That’s why you should create a version of “how-to” and show your customer how exactly they can bring the most out of your product.
+- O for “On-Boarding”- This is where you take responsibility not just for the product or service you sold, but the experience they have with your product.
+That’s why you should create a version of “how-to” and show your customers how exactly they can bring the most out of your product.
 This can be a manual like most of the electrical products have, or it can be a collection of simple tips on a mobile app.

-- R for “Retention”– This is where you make sure your customer is not just happy for a minute, and you try to keep your customer satisfied as long as she/he uses your product.
+- R for “Retention”- This is where you make sure your customer is not just happy for a minute, and you try to keep your customer satisfied as long as she/he uses your product.
 So you send retention emails to the customer, ask for ratings, reviews, and the most important thing: ask them to share their experience with others.
-It seems organizations who sell this way, build trust, and grow organically.
+It seems organizations that sell this way, build trust, and grow organically.

 The Three Paradigm Shifts

 - From Sales Campaigns to Movements> Originally the word “campaign” is a military word and whether it’s in politics or advertisement, the mindset behind a campaign is still a step by step how-to, to reach a specific goal which is most likely in the interest of the campaign owners.
-What is different from the “movement” is that a movement starts with a leader and probably never ends until it satisfies shared interests of the whole group.
+What is different from the “movement” is that a movement starts with a leader and probably never ends until it satisfies the shared interests of the whole group.

 - From Sales, People to Thought Leaders> The other paradigm shift I want to draw your attention to is that the time for “selling” something is over.
 If businesses wish to long term sustainable sales, it is essential for the people responsible for their purchases, to lead the way for their followers and think of them as “people,” not numbers or targets.
 And I think I have to emphasize here; people can sense that if we are thinking of solving their problem or picking their money out of their pockets.

 - From Costumers to Loyal Followers> As Simon Sinekmentions constantly, there is a vast difference between “repeated business” and “loyalty.”
-By thinking our costumers as followers, we end-up making true loyal costumers.
-The difference is that true loyal customer, do not turn because they see a shortage in price, quality, etc. they’ll love you and your product like it’s their own and like it’s a part of their identity.
+By thinking about our costumers as followers, we end-up making true loyal costumers.
+The difference is that true loyal customers, do not turn because they see a shortage in price, quality, etc. they’ll love you and your product like it’s their own and like it’s a part of their identity.